plone/training/plone_training_config/instructions.rst

     $ cd Plone-4.3.3-UnifiedInstaller
     $ ./install.sh standalone --with-python=/home/vagrant/py27/bin/python --password=admin --instance=zinstance --target=/home/vagrant/Plone

 The unified installer is an amazing tool that compiles it's own python, brings with it all the python-eggs we need and puts them in a buildout-cache.
-It then creates a buildout and makes Plone ready to run.
+It then creates a Buildout and makes Plone ready to run.

 We will not actually use this Plone during the training.
 If you want to use it for your own experiments, you can find it in ``/home/vagrant/Plone/zinstance`` on the virtual machine.

-Instead vagrant now creates our own little buildout and only uses the eggs that were created when installing the unified installer.
-First we copy the buildout-cache that holds all the python-packages that Plone consits of.
+Instead vagrant now creates our own little Buildout and only uses the eggs that the unified installer created.
+First we copy the buildout-cache that holds all the python-packages that Plone consists of.

 .. code-block:: bash